joshwaaaah/jh-eleventy-personal-site/src/posts/accessible-accordion.md

 accordionButton.addEventListener('click', toggleAccordionContent);
 ```

 That's it!
 I hope you've found this tutorial useful.
-If you have, give it a like -- it's much appreciated.
+If you have, give it a share -- it's much appreciated.